-Who has time for meal planning?
-If your busy work and family schedule means you're likely to make the same chicken dish over and over again (or just pick something up on the way home), then perhaps a meal subscription service is right for you.
+Meal planning can often feel like a full-time job.
+If your busy schedule means you're likely to make the same chicken dish over and over again (or just pick something up on the way home), then perhaps a meal subscription service is right for you.

 But with over a dozen major subscription services available, it can be overwhelming and confusing to know which one to choose.
 In truth, we don't believe there is a "best" food delivery service — instead, we think there's a "right" one, depending on your family size, dietary restrictions, and budget.
 So, to make your lives even easier, we've broken down the best food subscriptions and meal delivery services for every type of person.
 (You're welcome.)

-Cost: About $10 per serving.
-Most plans serve two people, two or three days per week.
+Cost: Anywhere from $7.49 to $9.99 per serving.
+Most plans serve two people two, three, or four days per week.
 A family plan features four servings for up to four days per week.
 Shipping is free if you subscribe for meals three or more days per week; it's $8 for two-day boxes.

 Where to find it: Blue Apron